 • flymake/flycheck – uses compilation-style error navigation under the hood.

 The grep family deserves special mention.
 M-x rgrep is recursive grep with file-type filtering, and it’s surprisingly powerful for a built-in tool.
-The results buffer supports all the same navigation, plus M-x wgrep (from the wgrep package) lets you edit grep results and write the changes back to the original files.
-That’s a workflow that rivals any modern IDE.
+The results buffer supports all the same navigation, and you can even edit results and write changes back to the original files.
+M-x occur has had this built-in for a long time via occur-edit-mode (just press e in the *Occur* buffer).
+For grep, the wgrep package has been the go-to solution, but starting with Emacs 31 there will be a built-in grep-edit-mode as well.
+That’s a multi-file search-and-replace workflow that rivals any modern IDE, no external tools required.

 Building a Derived Mode